Funding opportunity

 We are not seeking:

-• applications where there is a clear alternative research council responsive mode scheme including interdisciplinary research that fits within a single research council remit
+• applications where there is a clear alternative research council responsive mode scheme (see the ‘Existing UKRI funding mechanisms for interdisciplinary research’ section) including interdisciplinary research that fits within a single research council remit

-• projects where the programme of work appears siloed and where interdisciplinary research outcomes are limited, for example where work packages are discreet and discipline specific rather than integrating disciplinary knowledge
+• projects where the programme of work appears siloed and where interdisciplinary research outcomes are limited, for example where work packages are discrete and discipline specific rather than integrating disciplinary knowledge

 • projects where there is an imbalance of the intellectual content, and some disciplines appear ‘bolted’ on